 1510s, "sharp, loud noise of collision," from clash (v.).
 Especially of the noise of conflicting metal weapons.
 Meaning "hostile encounter" is from 1640s; meaning "conflict of opinions, etc." is from 1781.

 c.
 1500, "to make a loud, sharp sound," of imitative origin, or a blend of clap and crash.
 Compare Dutch kletsen "splash, clash," German klatschen, Danish klaske "clash, knock about."
 Figurative sense, in reference to non-physical strife or battle, is first attested 1620s.
-Of things, "to come into collision," from 1650s; of colors, "to go badly together," first recorded 1894.
+Of things, "to come into collision," from 1650s; of colors, "to go badly together," by 1867.
 Related: Clashed; clashing.

 Web design and development by MaoningTech.